 Seduced by color and a strong garden presence

 Today’s blog features four varieties of stately Yarrow with upright-columnar habit and excellent production flowering uniformity.
+Say hello to the Achillea Seduction Series!
 As the “Seduction” series name suggests, prepared to be seduced by their unique color palette and strong garden presence.
 They were bred to be sturdier plants, with less-open habit, and to flower longer with better color fade resistance than current varieties.
-A definite improvement upon the variety ‘Summer Pastels’, which has a weak habit and rapidly-fading flowers.
+Subsequently, they represent a definite improvement upon the variety ‘Summer Pastels’, which has a weak habit and rapidly-fading flowers.

 The Seduction Series comes to Rozanne® and Friends from Sahin breeding (now part of Takii).